 Cononley is a traditional quiet Yorkshire Dales village, yet has excellent transport links into Skipton and the Dales.
 The train station is situated in the village and local buses can take you to the surrounding villages and towns.

-There are two pubs, the New Inn where you can get lunches and evening meals with open fires and eal Yorkshire Ales, The Railway Inn offering classic pub food and The Station Pub has a sun garden and you can catch up on sporting events or have a go at the Thursday night quiz.
+There are two pubs, the New Inn with open fires and eal Yorkshire Ales, The Railway Inn offering classic pub food and The Station Pub has a sun garden and you can catch up on sporting events or have a go at the Thursday night quiz.

 There is a beautiful newly refurbished park, which locals raised the money to enhance the picturesque village.The park is for all ages with swings, a sand pit and slides for the little ones, a football pitch and skate park for the teenagers.
 There is also a local post office, with all this just a mile from Throstle Nest Farm.